golsun/utterance_classifier/README.md

-(private repo for MSR AI NLP team)
+(this is a private repo for MSR AI NLP team)

 This repo provides the code to extract "dialogs" from Reddit data, and score them on how "Twitter-like" they are.
 Twitter data is usually more causual while Reddit data usually contains more specific contents.
 # Reddit data